drscotthawley/flocoder/README.md

 This is a (Work In Progress!) teaching and research package for exploring latent generative flow matching models.
 (The name is inspired by "vocoder.")

 This project initially started as a way to provide a lightweight, fast (and interpretable?) upgrade to the diffusion model system [Pictures of MIDI](https://huggingface.co/spaces/drscotthawley/PicturesOfMIDI) for MIDI piano roll images, but `flocoder` designed to work on more general datasets too.

+*Warning: This may look like a polished repo but it's really just one man's cry for help^H^H^H^H invitation for others to collaborate.*

 ## Quickstart